By using Replypad, you agree to our Cookie Policy.

 If you are new to triggers, we recommend on reading understanding triggers first.

-Unfollowing a conversation means that new posts and updates to conversations will not reach your inbox anymore and email notifications will not be sent.
+Unfollowing a ticket means that new posts and updates to tickets will not reach your inbox anymore and email notifications will not be sent.

-You can always choose to follow the conversation again and other users may also loop you in asking for your advice by adding you as a follower.
+You can always choose to follow the ticket again and other users may also loop you in asking for your advice by adding you as a follower.

-1. In the conversation window, in the sidebar, click Unfollow under the Followers area.
+1. In the ticket window, in the sidebar, click Unfollow under the Followers area.

 2. You should no longer see your name in the followers list.